10 Things You Should Know About Using an Oil Boiler

 Why are we telling you this?
 You need to be prepared to brave that harsh weather when it returns to us in Wales next winter.

-When deciding how to best weather the storm, considering an oil furnace is in your best interest.
-Before purchasing one, here are 10 things you should know about using oil furnaces:
+When deciding how to best weather the storm, considering an oil boiler is in your best interest.
+Before purchasing one, here are 10 things you should know about using oil boilers:

 1. Water Can Accumulate in Your Tank